simonom/PyCHAM/README.md

 9a.
 If the user chooses a single simulation to run, a progress bar will show, which represents the time through the experiment as a fraction of the total experiment time.

 9b.
 If the user chooses to add to batch, then further simulations can be chosen by repeating steps 4-7 above.
 When ready, the batch can be run with the start series of simulations button.
 The progress bar then represents individual experiments and the current simulation is shown in the GUI.
-Note that when adding to batch input files should be located in different folders (rather than changing the inputs inside a folder already selected for simulation between selecting simulations to add to batch).
+Note that when adding to batch input files should be located in different folders (rather than changing the inputs inside a folder already selected for batch between adding to batch).

 10. The 'Plot' tab allows multiple plotting options.
 The Standard Results Plot produces two sub-plots in one figure: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).